awsdocs/aws-kms-developer-guide/doc_source/multi-region-keys-replicate.md

 # Creating multi\-Region replica keys<a name="multi-region-keys-replicate"></a>

-You can create a [multi\-Region replica key](multi-region-keys-overview.md#mrk-primary-key) in the AWS KMS console or by using the [ReplicateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_ReplicateKey.html) operation\.
+You can create a [multi\-Region replica key](multi-region-keys-overview.md#mrk-primary-key) in the AWS KMS console, by using the [ReplicateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_ReplicateKey.html) operation, or by using a [AWS CloudFormation template](creating-resources-with-cloudformation.md)\.
 You cannot use the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation to create a replica key\.

 When this operation completes, the new replica key has a transient [key state](key-state.md) of `Creating`\.
 This key state changes to `Enabled` \(or [PendingImport](multi-region-keys-import.md)\) after a few seconds when the process of creating the new replica key is complete\.
 While the key state is `Creating`, you can manage key, but you cannot yet use it in cryptographic operations\.
 If you are creating and using the replica key programmatically, retry on `KMSInvalidStateException` or call [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) to check its `KeyState` value before using it\.

+**Learn more**
-These instructions create a replica key for a primary key with key material that AWS KMS generates\.
-To create a multi\-Region replica key with imported key material, see [Creating a replica key with imported key material](multi-region-keys-import.md#mrk-import-replicate)\.
++ To create a multi\-Region replica key with imported key material, see [Creating a replica key with imported key material](multi-region-keys-import.md#mrk-import-replicate)\.
++ To use a AWS CloudTrail template to create a replica key, see [AWS::KMS::ReplicaKey](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-kms-replicakey.html) in the *AWS CloudFormation User Guide*\.

 **Topics**
 + [Replica Regions](#replica-region)